GenjutsYou/Portfolio-Arun/README.md

 # Welcome to my portfolio!

-Here, you'll embark on a journey through the evolution of my projects, spanning from HTML and CSS to JavaScript.
+Here, you will embark on a journey through the evolution of my projects, starting with HTML, CSS, and JavaScript.

 Take your time to explore the diverse range of projects I have worked on, each showcasing my unwavering dedication and commitment to delivering top-notch web solutions.